-Spanish Deposition Interpreting Services in Mexico in U.S. Litigation
+Spanish Deposition Interpreting in Mexico

 Legal interpreting services for depositions of foreign parties located abroad for use in a U.S.-based litigation are sometimes allowed to take place via videoconference.
 In the case discussed below, a different federal court required the depositions to be taken in the plaintiffs’ home country of Mexico.